cginternals/glbinding/README.md

 Based on the OpenGL API specification ([gl.xml](https://cvs.khronos.org/svn/repos/ogl/trunk/doc/registry/public/api/gl.xml)) *glbinding* is generated using python scripts and templates that can be easily adapted to fit custom needs.

-Code written using a typical C binding for OpenGL, e.g., [GLEW](http://glew.sourceforge.net/), is fully compatible for the use with *glbinding*: just replace all includes to the former binding, replace the initialization code and *use* the appropriate API namespace, e.g., ```gl```.
+Code written using a typical C binding for OpenGL, e.g., [GLEW](http://glew.sourceforge.net/), is fully compatible for the use with *glbinding* and causes no significant impact on runtime performance (see [compare example](https://github.com/cginternals/glbinding/wiki/examples#compare)): just replace all includes to the former binding, replace the initialization code and *use* the appropriate API namespace, e.g., ```gl```.

 ```cpp
 #include <glbinding/gl/gl.h>